larryschirmer/deep_rl_multi_agent/README.md

 ## Problem/Solution

 ![M-O](https://vignette.wikia.nocookie.net/pixar/images/3/32/M-o_wall%E2%80%A2e.png/revision/latest?cb=20110429103328)

 **M-O - Pixar Wiki - Fandom.com**

-Consider the problem where paths and equiptment need to be kept clean and there exists a robot specialized for the job.
+Consider the problem where paths and equipment need to be kept clean and there exists a robot specialized for the job.
 One robot can keep a workspace clean but easily gets distracted and overwhelmed when there is unexpected dirt tracks.
 How can two or more robots constructively work together to keep the space clean.

 It is ambitious to make a perfect analogy with this problem and the Tennis environment, but it does present a small step towards making something like this a reality.
 Training multiple identical deep reinforcement learning agents in a shared state space with rewards for when they successfully work together is exactly what the Tennis environment sets out to do.
-The analogy is limited because the Tennis agents occupy seperate spaces in the shared state space so they can't share in the same work.
+The analogy is limited because the Tennis agents occupy separate spaces in the shared state space so they can't share in the same work.
 It is possible to train the agents to work together to perform acts they could not do by themselves however.

 ## Important Files